webplatform/docs/css/functions/drop-shadow/index.md

  filter: drop-shadow(16px 16px 20px black, 10px -16px 30px purple);

-Note that drop shadows render around the contours of image transparencies, such as the following:
+The filter affects the contours of image transparencies, which allows for more vivid shadow effects:

 [[Image:giraffe_dropshadow.png]]
 }}